Simplify3D, a Slicer for Professionals?

-Simplify3D is a slicer designed to help you import a model from platforms such as Thingiverse, modify it to your liking, then send it to your 3D printer as G-code so that the object can be printed.
-Unlike some other slicing solutions such as Cura, are more open to beginners due to a flatter learning curve, Simplify3D’s design is aimed at professional application and educational purposes due to its complexity and broad range of compatibility with various 3D printer manufacturers.
+Simplify3D is a slicer designed to help you import a model from online platforms, modify it to your liking, and send it to your 3D printer as G-code so that the object can be printed.
+Although some programs, such as Cura, are more open to beginners due to a flatter learning curve, Simplify3D’s design is aimed at professional application and educational purposes due to its complexity and broad range of compatibility with various 3D printer manufacturers.
 Another reason why the software is mainly intended for professionals is its cost.
 A license for its latest Version 5 program (v5.1 since May) costs $199 USD per user, per year, while many other slicers are available for free download.
-Yet Simplify3D is now widely used: what makes it so popular?
+Yet Simplify3D is currently widely used, so what makes it so popular?

-Simplify3D allows modifications to be made to the models themselves before actual printing.
-It differs from other software in one essential point: via version 3.0 and the “variable settings wizard” feature, you can use the software to divide your model into different parts and make changes to these parts independently of each other (see GIF below).
-This sub-area processing is very useful because it allows you to adjust the thickness, filling and surface structure as required.
-You can also set the print speed, temperature and much more for each subarea individually.
-The subareas are shown in different colours in the preview so that you don’t lose the thread.
-The reason for this is not only the increased customization, but also possible savings that might result from reducing the material thickness in corresponding zones.
+Simplify3D allows modifications to be made to the models themselves before actual printing along with a slew of improvements and optimizations.
+One such example is the variable settings wizard, which you can use to divide your model into different parts and make changes to these parts independently of each other.
+These variable part settings are very useful because they allow you to adjust the thickness, filling and surface structure as required.
+You can also set the print speed, temperature and much more for each area individually, with some new extra features such as enhanced top-layer finishing for smoother, more detailed results.

-The software also offers the possibility to adjust the thickness of support structures at different locations, which saves material.
-It will allow you to remove the support more easily, without damaging the final part.
+There is also a dynamic infill density feature, which ensures the strength and thickness of exterior structures and supports while reducing the overall amount of material used when creating inner pieces.
 At the same time, the software has the possibility to independently add optimal support structures.
-It is also possible to create and save your profiles, which allows to access the settings you had defined earlier.
+It is also possible to create and save profiles, allowing users to access the settings they had defined earlier.

-Are you ready to use this software?
-What do you think about this slicer?
-Let us know in a comment below or on our Facebook and Twitter pages!
-Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!
+Have you used Simplify3D before or are you curious to try it?
+Let us know in a comment below or on our LinkedIn, Facebook, and Twitter pages!
+Don’t forget to sign up for our free weekly Newsletter here, the latest 3D printing news straight to your inbox!
 You can also find all our videos on our YouTube channel.